graphan/react-apollo-typescript-java-example/README.md

 ### 1. Server

-The server side part was taken from the awesome project: [graphql-jpa](https://github.com/jcrygier/graphql-jpa).
+The server side part was taken from the project: [graphql-jpa](https://github.com/jcrygier/graphql-jpa).
 Only some changes were needed to make it compatible with React Apollo.
 You just need to run the application located at: `server/src/test/groovy/org/crygier/graphql/TestApplication.groovy`

 GraphQL API will be exposed at: `http://localhost:8080/graphql`